EIN 54-0675506

 Program areas at The Arc of Northern Virginia

-Advocacy and information and referral: The Arc of Northern Virginia provides advocacy and information and referral services for individuals with intellectual and developmental disabilities and their families.
-The Arc educates on The state and local levels to ensure quality community- based services, including housing and employment programs, and advocates for laws and policies that protect civil rights.
-The Arc also provides information and referral services for families by phone, e-mail, website, and in person.
-In addition, The Arc helps youth and families with The transition from school to adult life in The community by offering top-notch professionals at workshops and webinars, including The transition series, along with approximately 80 other workshops, seminars, and webinars on a ...see schedule ofrom page 2...wide variety of critical topics.
-The Arc also empowers self-advocates with advocacy and public speaking skills through a life like yours (ally) toastmasters and people first programs.
-The Arc's umbrella program is called transition points (providing opportunities, information, networking, and transition support), a comprehensive program to help families with realistic, actionable information with which they can make a wide range of decisions over The life span of their loved one with intellectual and developmental disabilities.
-Transition points focuses on The following key decision points: receiving a diagnosis and having a child enter an early intervention program, starting school and navigating special education and related services, transitioning out of The school system, finding a place to live outside The caregiver's home, entering The world of work and employment, and aging with a disability and aging of The caregiver.the Arc provides online curriculum and technology to enable independent living, which provide support to individuals with intellectual and developmental disabilities.
-The Arc's award-winning travelmate and employmate curriculums can be used as virtual travel trainers and virtual job coaches to help individuals live, travel, and work more independently.
-The Arc's curriculums also expand supports for disability service provider partner organizations through The use of innovative technology.
+Advocacy and Information and Referral: The Arc provides advocacy and information and referral services for individuals with intellectual and developmental disabilities and their families.
+The Arc advocates at the state and local levels to ensure quality community-based services, including housing and employment programs, and expand laws and policies that protect civil rights.
+The Arc also provides information and referral services for families by phone, email, website, and in person.
+(Continued on Schedule O) In addition, The Arc helps youth and families with the transition from school to adult life in the community by offering access to professionals at workshops, seminars, and webinars, including the transition series on a wide variety of topics.
+The Arc also trains self-advocates in advocacy and public speaking skills through a "life like yours" toastmasters and people first programs.
+The Arc's resource program, transition points (providing opportunities, information, networking, and transition support), is a comprehensive program to help families with realistic, actionable information with which they can make a wide range of decisions over the life span of their loved one with intellectual and developmental disabilities.
+Transition points focus on the following key decision points: receiving a diagnosis and having a child enter an early intervention program, starting school and navigating special education and related services, transitioning out of the school system, finding a place to live outside the caregiver's home, entering the world of work and employment, and aging with a disability and aging of the caregiver.
+The Arc also provides personalized online curriculums and technology to enable independent living, which provides support to individuals with intellectual and developmental disabilities to maximize their independence.
+The Arc's curriculums can be used as virtual travel trainers, life skill teachers, and virtual job coaches to help individuals live, travel, and work more independently.
+The Arc's curriculums also expand supports for disability service provider partner organizations through the use of innovative technology.

-Personal support trusts: The Arc provides important financial support and future planning options for individuals and families to ensure The needs of individuals with disabilities are adequately provided for.
-The Arc helps families plan for a secure financial future with The special needs trust program, providing professional management and support services.
+Personal Support Trusts: The Arc provides financial support and planning options for individuals and families to ensure the needs of individuals with disabilities are adequately met.
+The Arc helps families plan for a secure financial future with the special needs trust program and provides professional management and support services.

 Who funds The Arc of Northern Virginia